 In A CIRCLE AND THREE LINES, Ken Kolsbun, author of Peace, The Biography of a Symbol, explains its rarely known history.
 Following its path from a march in England through the turbulent 1960s to today, Ken explains the numerous meanings of and controversies surrounding this memorable symbol.
 People of all countries, races, and religions have been inspired by the peace symbol, using it to express hope and the desire for change.
 Now that it is everywhere, how many people know its original meaning?
 A CIRCLE AND THREE LINES challenges us to think about how we use the peace symbol, its future and our responsibility to protect it, as well as our planet.

-Director of A CIRCLE AND THREE LINES, Jan Selby’s most recent film, BEYOND THE DIVIDE (2014), is a feature-length documentary about the courage to find common ground.
+Jan Selby’s first feature-length documentary, BEYOND THE DIVIDE (2014), is about the courage to find common ground.
 Set in Missoula, Montana, BEYOND THE DIVIDE follows Vietnam Veteran Dan Gallagher and peace advocate Betsy Mulligan-Dague as they mend the decades of animosity left behind by the Vietnam War.
 Watch trailer

 Jan Selby is an award-winning independent director and producer and owner of Quiet Island Films, a Minnesota (USA) film and video production company.
 In 2006, Jan began pursuing her lifelong dream of producing and directing documentary films.
 She began as a producer, working with director Melody Gilbert to create the feature-length documentary FRITZ: THE WALTER MONDALE STORY (2008).
 Her first short documentary film, A Circle and Three Lines, followed the 50-year history of the peace symbol.
 It won a regional Emmy© award, traveled to film festivals worldwide, was broadcast on the Minnesota’s PBS station, and included in the Best Buy video bay at the Walker Art Center.
 Her first feature-length film, Beyond the Divide (formerly known as 9 Pieces of Peace), inspires dialogue about what it means to stand for peace.
 Her second feature-length film, INSIDE MONTESSORI (formerly known as Building the Pink Tower), co-directed and produced with Vina Kay, reimagines schools and learning through the lens of Montessori education.